shashitha18/shashitha18/README.md

 # About Me 😄

 Hello there! 👋 I'm Shashitha Pitchuka, a passionate Full Stack Development from Gujarat, India.
 Welcome to my GitHub profile!
-- 😄 Pronouns:  Sha Shi Tha
+Pronouns 😄:  Sha Shi Tha

 ## Background 👀